Substandard and counterfeit cables, labelled with fake official standards and accreditations, is a growing problem in the UK.

 Source: When shopping online for cables and components, stick with reputable dealers.
 Stay away from websites that are unfamiliar.
 If you are unsure of a company’s standing, research the company to find out if they have been reported for selling counterfeit cables.

 What Should I do about Counterfeit Cables?

-Counterfeit cables are not a new issue in the cable and harness industry.
+This is not a new issue in the cable and harness industry.
 Many businesses have encountered counterfeit parts as they build cable and harness assemblies.
-If you discover you’ve become tangled in counterfeit cables, do your best to rectify any problems caused – replace the counterfeit parts and repair any damage.
+If you discover you’ve become tangled in counterfeit parts, do your best to rectify any problems caused – replace them and repair any damage.
 Counterfeit cables don’t have to turn into a catastrophe for your business.
-As long as you pay attention and make wise decisions, counterfeit cables may never become a threat to you.
+As long as you pay attention and make wise decisions, they may never become a threat to you.